Matthew Arlington Batson: Military record

-Batson's subsequent battlefield heroics called him to the attention of his division commander, General Lawton.
-Lawton, also a Medal of Honor winner---in the Civil War, had the reputation of being one of the bravest officers in uniform.
+Batson's subsequent battlefield heroics called him to the attention of his division commander, General Lawton, who was also a Medal of Honor winner in the Civil War.
 Lawton liked Batson's idea of raising companies of Filipino volunteers and in September convinced a skeptical General Otis to allow Batson to raise two experimental companies of what were soon called "Batson's Macabebe Scouts."

 Batson quickly organized the first company of 108 men, all of them "well disciplined and brave" veterans of the Spanish colonial army.
-Within days he and his company had driven the Insurgents out of two villages.
+Within days he and his company had driven the insurgents out of two villages.
 Within a week he had recruited another company, also full of veterans.
 He thought his men could serve as an example to the Americans, especially the volunteers, in discipline and in observing the rules of war.
 "The men," he told his wife, "were not one-fourth as hard to control as our own men."
 In October, Lawton, equally enthusiastic, authorized him to organize an additional three companies.
 And so, still a lieutenant, Batson commanded a reinforced battalion of five companies in what Otis intended would be the ultimate campaign of the war—the campaign that would end Aguinaldo's republic and his Army.

 General MacArthur had pushed the Philippine Revolutionary Army north of Malolos in the spring but he failed to achieve the decisive victory he had hoped to achieve before the onset of the monsoon season ended active operations.
 With the monsoon soon to end, Otis planned for MacArthur to make a holding attack along the rail line to fix the Philippine Army in place while Lawton's 1st Division drove north on MacArthur's right flank, trapping the Filipinos on the great central plain by systematically blocking all the passes leading into the mountainous interior of Luzon.
 Meanwhile, Otis had organized an Expeditionary Brigade under Brig.
 Gen. Loyd Wheaton to make an amphibious landing from Lingayen Gulf in the Philippine Army's rear.